 John Romkey creates the first smart toaster that could be controlled from the internet.
 He showcased his invention at the INTEROP conference.

 1991 – First Sim Card Created

-Munich developed the first sim card for wireless networks in 1991.
+Munich developed the first SIM card for wireless networks in 1991.
 This allowed devices to connect with more than one direct source.
-This development paved the way for machine to machine (M2M) sim cards which would be essential for IoT growth.
-M2M sim cards would allow devices to communicate with one another as they connect to cellular data.
+This development paved the way for machine-to-machine (M2M) SIM cards, which would be essential for IoT growth.
+M2M SI cards would allow devices to communicate with one another as they connect to cellular data.

 While working at Procter & Gamble, Kevin Ashton coined the term “Internet of Things” during a presentation on RFID.
 From this point on, industry leaders began to experiment more with the ability to connect devices to one another.

 IoT Industry Progression

 2000s – The IoT Industry Experiences Major Growth

 2000 – Plans for First Internet Refrigerator